mit730/CRUD_projects/README.md

 Application Is responsive

-Instructions to run the project :- click on login button login page will appear new user first sign up and make account by filling required details existing users can login just by clicking login button
+Instructions to run the project :-
+1) click on login button.
+2) login page will appear.
+3) new user first sign up and make account by filling required details.
+4) existing users can login just by clicking login button.